 It is the first time the property and business were offered together since 2007 and as such, attracted owner occupiers (like Moelis) as well as investors, according to JLL’s John Musca, Tom Gleeson and Tom Gibson.

 The brokers added that they fielded more than 100 enquiries – from both national and international suitors.

 Four parties were shortlisted.

-The Beach Hotel under Moelis Australia’s control
+The Beach Hotel under Moelis

-Chief executive officer Dan Brady said it will create a single asset investment fund to hold the property.
+Moelis Australia Hotel Management will manage a single-asset investment fund to hold the property.

-He described Beach Hotel as “an iconic Australian establishment located on irreplaceable real estate”.
+Chief executive officer Dan Brady described the pub as “an iconic Australian establishment located on irreplaceable real estate”.

-“The acquisition of both freehold and operating interests will enable the required capital investment to further enhance what has made the hotel iconic – that is, a great community gathering place with a fun, sociable, friendly and safe hospitality offering delivered by an engaged and passionate team of local…professionals” Mr Brady added.
+“The acquisition of both freehold and operating interests will enable the required capital investment to further enhance what has made the hotel iconic – that is, a great community gathering place with a fun, sociable, friendly and safe hospitality offering delivered by an engaged and passionate team of local…professionals” he added.